Skip to main content

 Find Help in Treating Alcoholism and Depression in Tennessee

 If you are searching for a qualified treatment center for alcohol use disorder and depression, Freeman Recovery Center in Tennessee has programs to assist you.
-Dual diagnosis treatment is available, and we can begin an assessment to determine the facts of what you are facing.
+Dual diagnosis treatment is available, and we can begin an assessment to determine the facts of what you are facing to bring you closer to sobriety.

 Our staff is encouraging and compassionate, understanding the power of mental illness and addiction.
 We welcome any type of inquiry for more information.
 Contact us today.